-The computational grid model we use consists of a network of N servers each with K resources $(r_1, ..., r_k)$.
-Each server has a specified capacity for each resource assigned to be an integer ranging from [1, M].
-Thus, M measures the heterogeneity of the resources.
+The computational grid model we selected consists of a network of N servers each with K resources $(r_1, ... r_k)$.
+Each server had a specified capacity for each resource assigned to be an integer ranging from [1, M].
+Thus, M was a measure of the heterogeneity of the resources.
 For example, the first resource r_1 can correspond to the processing speed of the server.
-In our configurations, on average, each server has 2-4 neighbors with which it has a direct connection.
+The other resources corresponded to other resources, such as memory.
+In general, each server had 2-4 neighbors with which it had a direct connection.

-Each job entering the system is also specified by K resource requirements ranging from [1, M].
-For example, the first job resource r_1 is an indication of the number of cycles the job requires to be processed.
-In this formulation, for each resource $r_i, i > 1$, the server resource capacity must be equal or greater than the job's requirement in order for a job to run on a particular server.
+Each job in the system was also specified by K resource requirements ranging from [1,M].
+For example, the first job resource r_1 was an indication of the number of cycles the job required to be processed.
+The other resources, again, corresponded to other resources, such as memory.
+In this formulation, for each resource r_i , i > 1, the server resource capacity must be equal or greater than the job's requirement in order for a job to run on a particular server.
 Intuitively, this corresponds to the requirement that a server must have enough memory to accommodate a given job.